Ishtar (singer): Solo career

-Despite Alabina's success, after two albums Ishtar decided to do a solo project of her own (though still a member of the group); Los Niños de Sara also began to release CDs of their own.
+Despite Alabina's success, after two albums Ishtar decided to do a solo project of her own (though she was still a member of the group); Los Niños de Sara also began to release CDs of their own.

-In November 2000, La Voix d'Alabina (The Voice of Alabina) was released.
+In November 2000, ISHTAR La Voix d'Alabina (The Voice of Alabina) was released.
 It stepped up the Oriental pop sound while mixing in some traditional Arabic sounds and dance beats.
 Nine out of the twelve songs were mainly in French though Arabic, Spanish, English, and Hebrew were mixed in on various songs (for example Last Kiss was in English).
 Several of the tracks found dance floor success, including Last Kiss.

-Ishtar also paid a visit to her fans in Israel, where she hosted a few television shows, singing duos with local stars such as Pablo Rosenberg, Avihu Medina, and David D'Or.
+Ishtar also gave a visit to her fans in Israel, where she hosted a few television shows, singing duos with local stars such as Pablo Rosenberg, Avihu Medina, and David D'Or.

 Ishtar continued to tour the world with Alabina for the next few years as she worked on her second album, Truly Emet, which was released in August 2003 this time with most of the songs being in Hebrew.
 However she decided to sing more songs in mixes of Arabic and Hebrew to show that there could be harmony between the two cultures.
-Truly Emet was again a dance floor success especially the songs C'est La Vie, and again Last Kiss.
+Truly Emet was again a dance floor success especially with the songs C'est La Vie, and Last Kiss.

 A few more performances were done with Alabina, though as of 2005, the group had seemed to disband by no longer actively performing or releasing new music.